hiyd-uk/hiyd.uk/privacy.md

 ## Overview

-Hyd ("we," "our," or "us") is committed to protecting your privacy.
+Hiyd ("we," "our," or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and protect your information when you use our Jekyll companion app and Chrome extension.

 ## Information We Collect